-Peek Frean pioneered the modern British biscuit, and invented the Bourbon, Custard Cream and Garibaldi varieties.
+Peek Frean pioneered the modern British biscuit.
+The business introduced the Bourbon, Custard Cream, Marie and Garibaldi biscuit varieties.

-The firm acquired a licence from Dr John Dauglish (1824 – 1866), the inventor of bread aerated without yeast, to manufacture his product from 1858.
+Peek Frean acquired a licence from Dr John Dauglish (1824 – 1866), the inventor of bread aerated without yeast, to manufacture his product from 1859.
 Aerated bread could be produced more quickly than regular bread, and was believed to be more hygienic.
-The aerated bread and biscuit factory employed nearly 200 men by 1859.
+However Peek Frean struggled to make a profit from the invention, and production ended in 1861.

-Peek Frean introduced the Garibaldi biscuit in 1861.
-However the biscuit which made the firm’s reputation was the Pearl, introduced in 1865.
+The Pearl biscuit, introduced from 1865, helped to establish the reputation of the business.
 Small, round and sweet, it was softer than any previously mass produced British biscuit.
 It dispensed with the “docker holes” used to prevent biscuits rising in the oven, and was the pioneer of the modern biscuit.

-The French government placed an order for 460 tons of biscuits in 1871.
+The French government placed an order for 60 million Peek Frean ship biscuits, totalling nearly 4,500 tons, following the end of the Siege of Paris in 1871.

 A fire destroyed the Dockhead premises in 1876.